Marriage and health are intertwined. Your quality of marriage is closely related to the measure of your health.

-When you are happily married to someone who values you and appreciates you, this goes a long way to boosting your sense of confidence and contentment, setting a strong foundation for being able to function in a healthy way, mentally as well as emotionally and physically.
+When you are happily married to someone who values you and appreciates you, this goes a long way to boost your sense of confidence and contentment, setting a strong foundation for being able to function in a healthy way, mentally as well as emotionally and physically.

-Mentally healthy people are able to maintain satisfying personal relationships
+Mentally healthy people enjoy satisfying personal relationships

 Mentally healthy people are able to keep up these relationships, making time for others as well as putting their spouse first.
-When a couple becomes largely inward looking and have few, if any, good relationships besides with each other, this may be an unhealthy sign.
+When a couple becomes largely inward-looking and has few, if any, good relationships besides with each other, this may be an unhealthy sign.

 Mentally healthy people are not overwhelmed by their emotions

 Hard times and struggles come to all of us, and it is good and appropriate to express our feelings of pain and struggle, whether through tears, anger, anxiety or guilt.

 However, when these emotions overwhelm us to the point of not being able to function normally in everyday life, over an extended period of time, then it could be a sign that we are not mentally healthy, depressed in marriage or in fact mentally ill.